bGuenes/COMPASS/README.md

 # Usage
+There are two examples provided in the [tutorials](tutorials) folder, demonstrating the model comparison workflow and the parameter inference with `compass`.

 ## Model Comparison Example
 The `ModelTransfuser` class provides a framework for the model comparison workflow. <br>
 It uses the `ScoreBasedInferenceModel` class to perform the simulation-based inference, predicts the posterior distribution and samples from the Likelihood function with the inferred parameters. <br>